kokes/kb/README.md

 > That is, machine learning doesn't have to match experts or decades of experience or judgement.
 We’re not automating experts.
 Rather, we’re asking ‘listen to all the phone calls and find the angry ones’.
 ‘Read all the emails and find the anxious ones’.
 ‘Look at a hundred thousand photos and find the cool (or at least weird) people’.

-A very nice and clear explanation of [how maps are implemented in Go](https://dave.cheney.net/2018/05/29/how-the-go-runtime-implements-maps-efficiently-without-generics).

 [Here's an excellent PSA.](https://twitter.com/brendandburns/status/1007350396078075904)